fathed/griffin-main/README.md

 ```bash
 gulp
 ```
-This project has a basic mobile responsive query set.
+This project has a basic mobile responsive query set - you can see it by using the developer tools and setting the emulator to mobile screens.
 All of the SCSS files can be found in src/scss